 There are few experiences as breathtaking as spotting an animal in its natural habitat — and few animals that you’d be luckier to see in the wild than the grizzly bear.
-While we make no guarantee, G travellers embarking on our Jane Goodall Collection Highlights of Alaska tour occasionally encounter these incredible creatures while touring Alaska’s amazing landscapes.
-If you’re considering the trip — and even if you’re not — here are five things you might not have known about Ursus arctos:
+While we make no guarantee, G Adventures travellers on tours like Alaska Kenai & Denali Adventure occasionally encounter these incredible creatures.
+If you’re considering the trip — and even if you’re not — here are five things you might not know about Ursus arctos:

 1. They’re not as big as bears come